gamepatt78/Customer_Segmentation/README.md

 ## 📌 Project Overview

-Customer segmentation is a data science technique used to divide customers into groups based on similarities in their demographic and behavioral characteristics.
+Customer segmentation is a data science technique used to divide customers into groups based on similarities in their characteristics and spending behavior.

-This project applies **K-Means Clustering**, an unsupervised machine learning algorithm, to identify meaningful customer segments using customer income and spending behavior.
+This project applies **K-Means Clustering**, an unsupervised machine learning algorithm, to identify meaningful customer segments using **Annual Income** and **Spending Score**.

 The objective is to discover groups of customers with similar characteristics and derive business insights that can support: